Tuesday, December 10, 2024

 Multiplied millions of dollars are spent buying TV time to peddle bogus nostrums, physical and spiritual, and many, many more millions are realized in consequence.
 Psychic hotlines generate fortunes for their bogus operators even though they have absolutely nothing but hot air to sell.
 Omega 3 fish oil is successfully huckstered as a cure for an impossible range of maladies and tens of thousands have been convinced that purging their bowels will have the same beneficial effects on their body that emptying a full sweeper bag can effect for s clogged up Electrolux.
 Ka-ching$!

-Also consider how dozens of televangelists of dubious background and motive, repeatedly and successfully conning the public on TV by means of such obvious scams as packets of “miracle spring water,” or dollar green “prosperity prayer cloths”, that allegedly convey magical pecuniary powers.
-“Pastor, right after I got that prayer cloth a thousand dollars mysteriously appeared in my bank account.
+Also consider how dozens of televangelists of dubious background and motive, repeatedly and successfully conning the public on TV by means of such obvious scams as packets of “miracle spring water,” or dollar green colored “prosperity prayer cloths” allegedly conveying magical pecuniary powers.
+“Pastor, right after I got your prayer cloth a thousand dollars mysteriously appeared in my bank account.
 Praise God!”

 Media Programming